ETP in Textile Industry

 Neutralization Tank

 An electric motor brings the water to this tank.
 Here, acid is used to neutralize the water.
 Here, the pH of water becomes neutralized.
-There is a pH meter that automatically adjusts the level of acid or alkali to put in this tank.
-The main task of this tank is to control the pH and make the water neutralize.
+There is a pH meter that automatically adjusts the level of acid or alkali in this tank.
+The main task of this tank is to control the pH and make the water neutral.

 Oxidation Tank

-After the filtration tank water is collected in a tank and oxygen is passed by an electric machine.
-The line of oxygen is used in the lower part of the tank so the oxygen can easily be mixed with the water.
-This oxygen-mixing machine makes high noise.
+After the filtration tank, water is collected in a tank and oxygen is passed by an electric machine.
+A line of oxygen is used in the lower part of the tank so the oxygen can easily be mixed with the water.
+This oxygen-mixing machine makes a lot of noise.
 The oxidation tank is generally larger than other tanks.

 Clarifier Feeding Tank

-After oxidation, the water is passed into a tank that is situated lower position than the oxidation tank.
-This tank is called a clarifier feeding tank.
-The water containing more sludges just passes by a lower tank that is connected by sludge recycled tank and the rest water passes to the clarifier.
+After oxidation, the water is passed into a tank that is situated lower than the oxidation tank.
+This tank is called a clarifier feed tank.
+The water containing more sludge just passes by a lower tank that is connected by a sludge-recycled tank and the rest of the water passes to the clarifier.

 Clarifier

 It is a circle-type machine that is connected part by part to each other from the lower part to the upper part with a powerful motor that has ceiling fan-like blades around it.
 It moves circularly and all the extra sludes are breaks with the blades here.
-This moving collects all the extra sludges and puts them in the clarifier feeding tank.
-Then the process again starts from the clarifier tank.
-The rest water is put in the next tank.
+This move collects all the extra sludge and puts them in the clarifier feeding tank.
+Then the process starts again from the clarifier tank.
+The rest of the water is put in the next tank.

 Oxygen Increase Tank